jatinkumar109/mini-surveymonkey/README.md

 surveyees will have a smoother experience, with new features that streamline the process of filling out surveys and submitting responses.

-## 📝 Known Issues
+## 📝 Known issues;

-The histogram functionality is not fully functional though we spent time debugging but we could not get it working.
+CI seems to be broken after one of the Pull Request.
+We debugged but could not fix the error within the deadline.

+## 📝 Roadmap for the enhancements that could be done;

+1. Implement Error Handling
+2. Separate Functionality for User and Admin accounts